redwoodjs/redwoodjs-com-archive/docs/dataMigrations.md

 ## Running a Data Migration

-When you're ready, you can execute your data migration with the `up` command:
+When you're ready, you can execute your data migration with `dataMigrate`'s `up` command:

     yarn rw dataMigrate up